foxoman/nebula-pulse-zed-theme/README.md

 Look for the Nebula Pulse theme in the extension store and click Install.

-Go to Settings > Themes and select "Nebula Pulse" from the list for Dark Theme or "Nebula Glow" for Light theme
+Go to Settings > Themes and select any og Nebual Light or Dark Themes

 ## License